 Once a decision has been made on which school the children in the family will attend, offer to help the school prepare to welcome the children.
 Many Community Sponsorship Groups have given us examples of what they have found to be useful:

-- Be clear on your empowerment approach: what you are happy to offer?
+- Be clear on your empowerment approach.
 It may be that the school communicates to parents via text messages in English in which case it might be useful for a member of your Group to be able to initially receive these messages as well as the parents/guardians.
 This is not to act on their behalf but to help parents understand any requests from the school.